 Shift workers should maximize their exposure to bright light (sunlight or, for night workers, specially constructed bright artificial lightboxes) at times when they should be awake and ensure that the bedroom is as dark and quiet as possible during sleep.
 Wearing sunglasses during the morning commute home in anticipation of sleep is also useful.
 Sleep masks and white-noise devices are helpful.
 Melatonin before bedtime can also help.
 When symptoms persist and interfere with functioning, judicious use of hypnotics with a short half-life and wake-promoting drugs is appropriate.

-In these syndromes, patients have normal sleep quality and duration with a 24-h circadian rhythm cycle, but the cycle is out of sync with desired or necessary wake times.
-Less commonly, the cycle is not 24 h, and patients awaken and sleep earlier or later each day.
+In these syndromes, patients have normal sleep quality and duration with a 24-hour circadian rhythm cycle, but the cycle is out of sync with desired or necessary wake times.
+Less commonly, the cycle is not 24 hours, and patients awaken and sleep earlier or later each day.
 If able to follow their natural cycle, patients have no symptoms.

-Advanced sleep phase syndrome: This syndrome (early to bed and early to rise) is more common among the elderly and responds to treatment with bright light in the evening and light-preventing goggles in the morning.
+Advanced sleep phase syndrome: This syndrome (early to bed and early to rise) is more common among older people and responds to treatment with bright light in the evening and light-preventing goggles in the morning.

-Non–24-h sleep-wake syndrome: Much less common, this syndrome is characterized by a free-running sleep-wake rhythm.
-The sleep-wake cycle commonly remains constant in length but is > 24 h, resulting in a delay of sleep and wake times by 1 to 2 h each day.
+Non–24-hour sleep-wake syndrome: Much less common, this syndrome is characterized by a free-running sleep-wake rhythm.
+The sleep-wake cycle commonly remains constant in length but is > 24 hours, resulting in a delay of sleep and wake times by 1 to 2 hours each day.
 This disorder is more common among blind people.
 Tasimelteon, a melatonin receptor agonist, can increase nighttime sleep duration and decrease daytime sleep duration in totally blind patients who have this disorder.
-The dose is 20 mg once/day before bedtime, at the same time every night.
+The dose is 20 mg orally once a day before bedtime, at the same time every night.